School & Agency Workshops

 A 4-hour workshop on understanding childhood anger as necessary, and approaching it with connection and healing.

-A 3 to 8-hour workshop on a trauma-focused, neurodevelopmental, and equitable protocol that replaces typical consult methods that use a compliance lens of behavior.
+A 3 to 8-hour workshop on a trauma-focused, neurodevelopmental, and equitable protocol that replaces typical consult agendas that use a compliance lens of behavior.

 Staying Connected in Conflict: How Healing Happens Through Relationships